alexsli0922/Kozak_project/kozak_seq.md

         output1.write(line_list)
 print "done"
 ```
-Count number of occurrence for each gene
+Count number of mutation occurrence for each gene:
 ```python
 ## count number of occurrence for each gene
 ## using the name from gencode
 import re
 f = open("TIS_mut_strand_tm.txt","rU")
 output = open("count_gene_tm.txt","w")